muzkkir/CTFFriday/README.md

 ![alt text](test/28.png)

-Still I went somewhere wrong!!
+Still somewhere went wrong!!

-A few minutes spending on reading the other flags hint !!! and change the decryption key from "whenever_you_want!" to "chandramauli".
+A few minutes spending on reading the other flags hint !!! and suddenly I remembered the key "use_chandramauli_whenever_you_want" and I changed the decryption key from "whenever_you_want!" to "chandramauli".

 ![alt text](test/29.png)

-I recompiled and again run this code & Got Final Flag !!!
+I recompiled and again run code & Got Final Flag !!!

 ```nsctf "!n_m3m0ry_0f_+0ny_5+@rK"```